Avi-Nash-S/tech-mart-poc/README.md

 - [ReactJS] - FrameWork enhanced for web apps!
 - [Material UI] Material-UI is an open-source project that features React components.

-And Walmart is a private Repo on GitHub.
+And Walmart is a Repo on GitHub.

 ### Installation